 (3) vast reserves of unusable salt-water sources in the region present significant opportunities for GWF.

+Meeting Southern California’s long-term municipal water demand potentially represents an annual $1 to $2 billion market.
 Providing water to put fallowed farmland back into production in California could be a $2 to $4 billion annual market.
-Meeting long-term Southern California municipal water demand potentially represents an annual $1 to $2 billion market.
 Treating Permian Basin produced water is a multi-billion dollar annual market.
 All of these are attainable and serviceable markets for GWF.

-Global Water Farms has a fully operational trailer-sized mobile prototype which demonstrates the efficacy of the technology and GWF is constructing a full-scale pilot in the East Salton Sea Groundwater Basin, which straddles southeastern Riverside County and northeastern Imperial County and is bound by the Chocolate Mountains to the north and east and by the Salton Sea to the west and south.
+GWF is constructing a full-scale pilot on its plot of 641 acres in Riverside County which is bound by the Chocolate Mountains to the north and east, and by the Salton Sea to the west and south.
+This particular area is most closely associated with the East Salton Sea Ground Water Basin or Aquifer.

 This Basin and the surrounding areas, including the Imperial and Coachella Valleys as well as more populated areas of Southern California to the west, present numerous characteristics which make this an ideal location for the pilot and then, for a series of Water Farms:

-(1) large volumes of brackish, shallow and easily accessible groundwater as well as degraded water/irrigation runoff from Imperial Valley farms;
+(1) large volumes of brackish, shallow and easily accessible groundwater as well as irrigation runoff from farms;

 (2) very high levels of almost year-round solar radiation;

-(3) over-reliance by some area water districts on unsustainable groundwater pumping from deep aquifers;
+(3) over-reliance by some area water districts on unsustainable groundwater pumping;

 (4) over-reliance by water districts on delivery of imported Colorado River Water, which has already been reduced and is projected to become much less reliable in the future; and